 What may work great in traditional classroom settings may ultimately fail in eLearning environments.
 A lecturer can stop and talk through a PowerPoint presentation to an in-person audience — but online or on mobile devices, this content will likely lose the audience quickly.

 Instead of simply transferring content, consider how you will instead transform it to best serve the needs of your online learners.

 Here are a few points to consider to help content stay as effective as it was in its original form:

 - Interactive Elements: Whether it’s video, audio, or interactive features further addressing a point can keep content engaging.
 Since we no longer have the interaction in the classroom, these elements help bring the content to life

 - Characters: These can interact with students throughout your course.
 Also, they can also be leveraged to determine comprehension of the material.

 - Assessments: Adding assessments throughout the course will be helpful in testing the student’s knowledge and give them a sense of achievement as they continue to complete milestones on their journey.

 Transferring content to an online platform is a great exercise for any instructor or organization to brush up on what’s really essential and how it can best be communicated to anyone who is in need of the skills being shared.

 Go over these helpful resources:

 Despite subject matters being objective, the act of learning tends to be an emotional adventure.
 This is why you want to make sure that you make this experience a pleasant one.
 An example of this is shying away from verbose content or complex words.
 Reading for long periods or having to look up words may discourage the student in this particular environment.
-That’s what it’s important to cater to the learner’s preferences when creating your course.
+That’s why it’s important to cater to the learner’s preferences when creating your course.

 What does this mean?